AndreyKoltsov1997/PerformanceInvestigation/src/main/java/README.md

 ## 1.3 Lock analysis
 ### 1.3.1 Redundant synchronization
 Synchronized collections are expensive.
 In the original implementation, `primeNumbers` are accessed by a single thread to append it.
-Reading is done in multithreaded environment, however, since Collection is not modified, syncronization is not mandatory.
+Reading is done in multithreaded environment, however, since Collection is not modified, synchronization is not mandatory.
 ```
    List<Integer> primeNumbers = Collections.synchronizedList(new LinkedList<>());